GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Wands and Staves.md

 **Wand of Hellflies**, $1,800
 Uses [Prcp].
 When used, glowing butterflies of all colors fly towards the foe in a stream, each of them being consumed by a black flame.
 This is a necrotic attack.

+**Wand of Missiles**, $1,800
+Uses [Inte].
+When used, a colorful translucent bolt is hurled at the foe.
+This is a bolt attack.

 **Wand of the Pacifist**, $2,000
 Uses [Empy].
 When used, performs an undamaging attack which knocks the foe prone instead of inflicting a wound.
 A critical hit also confers a -1 penalty to all attacks they make before the end of the next round.
 Many describe the sensation of being struck by this wand as unpleasent and mildy confusing.